vickimzhang/vmzhang-academic/content/research/phd.md

 +++

 I started my graduate research in January 2020 with [Peter Kotanen](https://www.utm.utoronto.ca/~w3pkota/), transferred from a Master of Science degree to a Doctor of Science in February 2021, and passed my PhD Appraisal Exam in April 2022.
-My graduate work investigates  the invasion risk of non-native species in the subarctic.
-My fieldwork takes place in Churchill, Manitoba (the polar bear capital of the world), where I study the risk of non-native plants invasion in the subarctic.
+My graduate work investigates the factors that increase invasion risk of non-native species in the subarctic.
+My fieldwork takes place in Churchill, Manitoba (the polar bear capital of the world), where I conduct field surveys, transplants, and common garden experiments with many weedy non-native species.

-This research is becoming a crucial field of research, as pristine northern ecosystems are extremely vulnerable to climate change, which can increase the prevalence of invasive species.
+This research is becoming a crucial field of research, as natural native-dominated northern ecosystems are extremely vulnerable to climate change, which can increase the prevalence of invasive species.

-In addition to research, I will also be TAing "Arctic Field Ecology" (BIO332) offered Summer 2022 in Churchill, Manitoba.
-This field course will run from 27 July - 10 August 2022, with a focus on arctic and subarctic ecology.
-For more info, check out the [ad](https://www.utm.utoronto.ca/~w3pkota/arctic_field_course_ad_2022.pdf), slides from the recent [info session](https://www.utm.utoronto.ca/~w3pkota/info_session.pdf), and the [enrolment information](https://www.utm.utoronto.ca/~w3pkota/registration.pdf).
+In addition to research, I am a Teaching Assistant for "Arctic Field Ecology" (BIO332) offered in late July/early August in Churchill, Manitoba.
+This field course focuses on arctic and subarctic ecology, and its evolutionary, geographic and cultural history.
+There are also many chances to see and learn about wildlife!